senclimate/CRO/docs/_sources/ug-installation.rst

 Installation
 ========================

-Install the Conda environment
+Install the Mamba environment
 -----------------------------

-You may skip this step if your Conda environment has been installed already.
+You may skip this step if your Mamba environment has been installed already.

-Step 1: Download the installation script for miniconda3
+Step 1: Download the installation script for Miniconda3
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

 macOS (Intel)